Katia-Emilia/Katia-Emilia/README.md

 # About me

+- 💻 Novice SWE
-- 💻 I'm a novice SWE, eager to learn and advance my skills and knowledge
+- 🌱 Eager to learn and advance my skills and knowledge
 - 🌟 Currently open to opportunities and excited to gain experience in the field

 # Get in touch